benjaminpeeters/claude-manager/config/system_prompt_template.md

 4. Project Context Awareness
    - Adapt responses based on the current project focus
    - Load and understand project-specific contexts
+   - If files need to be added/modified and that these files are not related to the monitoring or management, they must be in {directory}

 ## Key Files to Monitor